 How much does the paid version of Canva cost once I’ve subscribed?

 There are two paid-for Canva accounts available: Canva Pro and Canva for Teams.
 Canva Pro costs $12.99 for 1 user.
 Canva for Teams has a variable pricing structure, which starts at $14.99 per month for the first 5 users.
 If you have more than 5 users, the price per additional user depends on the total size of your team (you can calculate the precise costs on the Canva website).

-Yes — you can use your Canva to create designs for commercial use.
+Yes — you can use your Canva to create designs for commercial use (so long as you are on a paid-for plan and not a Canva for Education, Canva for Campus or Canva for Nonprofits one).
 However, there are some terms and conditions attached to doing so — accordingly, it’s a good idea to read Canva’s commercial content license document in full.

 Is Canva Pro worth it?

 We feel that Canva Pro is extremely good value.
 For a small monthly fee (typically the same amount as a stock photography company would charge you for just one image), you get access to a huge range of stock images, videos and audio, plus the tools to turn them into very usable designs.
 Canva Pro users also get full access to an increasing number of AI-based tools, including the Magic Write, Magic Eraser, Beat Sync and Translation features.

 If you are thinking of using Canva Pro to produce complex printed assets, edit photos or create digital art there are better apps available, but it’s a superb tool for creating online ads, social media content, PDF presentations and simple printed items (like business cards or flyers).

 Check out our Canva review for our full take on the platform, along with what we view as being its main pros and cons.

 Canva Pro free trial | Full Canva review | Canva pricing | Canva Pro vs Free